Wenatchee AppleSox: Race the Coyote

 Long-time AppleSox mascot Coyote rounds the bases each night in a race against an AppleSox youngster.
 He still hasn't beaten any kids in the daily race, but has accumulated a few wins on various "Mascot" nights over the years, when he races other local mascots instead of children.

 Ketchup and Mustard Race

-During the fifth inning of each home game everyone's two favorite condiments race each other above the right-field wall.
+During the fifth inning of each home game everyone's two favorite condiments race each other from the left field foul pole to the right field foul pole.

 Tommy Watanabe Award

 AppleSox pitcher Tommy Watanabe died late in the 2017 season to the shock of the team and his family and friends.
 He left an indelible mark on all whom he interacted with and the AppleSox began honoring him the following the season with an award in his name.
 The Tommy Watanabe Award is annually presented to the AppleSox player who best shows passion and respect for baseball as well as those who play or work in the game.
-Wenatchee native Jacob Prater was presented with the inaugural award in 2018 and Johnny Sage won it the following the year.
-Michael O'Hara was recognized in 2021 before Joichiro Oyama was honored in 2022.
+Wenatchee native Jacob Prater was presented with the inaugural award in 2018.